UNDERSEA EXPEDITIONS LLC.

 Planned Itinerary:

-• Sunday, January 7: Two or three dives followed by return to port
+• Friday, February 27: Two dives followed by return to port

 Some of our Planned Thailand Dive Sites: